-Outside from a bird’s eye view, this 7 star hotel India takes on the shape of a scorpion with two stings spread out like wings.
-Inside, the hotel draws from two main inspirations: the White House and the Buckingham Palace.
+Outside from a bird’s eye view, this 7 star hotel in India takes on the shape of a scorpion with two stings spread out like wings.
+Inside, the hotel draws from two main inspirations: the White House and Buckingham Palace.

-If you’ve ever wondered what a Dubai 7 star hotel inside looks like, the Taj Falaknuma Palace is a great example.
+If you’ve ever wondered what a Dubai 7-star hotel inside looks like, the Taj Falaknuma Palace is a great example.
 Expect all sorts of grandiosity – Japanese Satsuma vases and Art Deco chandeliers, walnut floors, French Baroque ceilings, and an extensive jade collection.

 The lounge houses a billiards table with an ivory snooker table.
 And while there are only two of these in the world (the other belonging to the Queen), guests are more than welcome to play with this one.

 Entry-level rooms have antique-style rolltop baths and rain showers, but if you’re looking for a princely experience, book any of the three historic suites for period furnishings and balconies with city views.
 The beautifully preserved bedroom of the original owner’s wife is located on the ground floor.
-If you take a peek at its bath, you’ll see three taps: ‘cold’, ‘hot’ and ‘perfume’.
+If you take a peek at its bath, you’ll see three taps: ‘cold’, ‘hot’, and ‘perfume’.

 Upon arrival, expect an opulent procession.
 Guests are escorted into the hotel by a gold horse-drawn carriage.
 As part of the turndown service, guests are offered fragrant baths.